pmq20/node-packer/node/doc/api/stream.md

 class MyWritable extends Writable {
   constructor({ highWaterMark, ...options }) {
-    super({
-      highWaterMark,
-      autoDestroy: true,
-      emitClose: true
-    });
+    super({ highWaterMark });
     // ...
   }
 }
 ```

-When extending streams, it is important to keep in mind what options the user
+When extending streams, keep in mind what options the user
 can and should provide before forwarding these to the base constructor.
 For
-example, if the implementation makes assumptions in regard to e.g. the
+example, if the implementation makes assumptions in regard to the
-`autoDestroy` and `emitClose` options, it becomes important to not allow the
+`autoDestroy` and `emitClose` options, do not allow the
 user to override these.
-It is therefore recommended to be explicit about what
+Be explicit about what
 options are forwarded instead of implicitly forwarding all options.

 The new stream class must then implement one or more specific methods, depending